History and traditions

-The gown recalls the time when all students in centers of higher learning were members of the clergy and therefore wore garments the church considered proper.
+The gown recalls a time when all students in centers of higher learning were members of the clergy and therefore wore garments the church considered proper.

 In modern universities, the distinctive mark of a degree is the hood, which in its earliest form was simply an article of clothing.
 Since the churches and lecture halls of European universities were cold, drafty places, scholars wore hoods as head coverings, attached to a cape or worn separately.